FieldShield is a new fiber delivery method aimed at reducing the cost of broadband deployment.

 What’s more, due to its high column strength, FieldShield microducts can be deployed as a rod directly within a larger occupied duct that was previously thought exhausted.
 The lack of space and the costs associated with constructing new pathways through the riser space can be just as prohibitive as digging up city streets.

 Available for aerial and buried environments in the OSP as well as in a plenum configuration for riser environments, FieldShield provides the pathway to quickly deliver a crush-resistant FieldShield pushable fiber assembly.
+Additional FieldShield Accessories are also available to help install and complete a project.

 Whether you choose to push or pull the fiber into the FieldShield Microduct, the PBT jacket of Clearfield's FieldShield Pushable Fiber easily slips through the microduct's smooth inner wall.
 Utilizing OFS bend-insensitive glass, FieldShield Pushable Fiber is available in a variety of fiber counts: 1 to 12 fibers in a 3mm jacket and up to 24 fibers in a 4mm jacket.